xibodevelopment/backupwordpress/readme.txt

 === BackUpWordPress ===
-Contributors: humanmade, joehoyle, mattheu, tcrsavage, willmot
+Contributors: humanmade, joehoyle, mattheu, tcrsavage, willmot, cuvelier
 Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, humanmade Requires at least: 3.3.3
-Tested up to: 3.5-alpha-21684
+Tested up to: 3.4.2
-Stable tag: 1.6.9
+Stable tag: 2.0

 Simple automated back ups of your WordPress powered website.

 == Description ==

-BackUpWordPress will back up your entire site including your database and all your files once every day.
+BackUpWordPress will back up your entire site including your database and all your files on a schedule that suits you.

 = Features =

+* Manage multiple schedules.
 * Super simple to use, no setup required.
 * Uses `zip` and `mysqldump` for faster back ups if they are available.
 * Works in low memory, "shared host" environments.
 * Option to have each backup file emailed to you.
 * Works on Linux & Windows Server.
 * Exclude files and folders from your back ups.
-* Control advanced settings by defining any of the optional `Constants`.
 * Good support should you need help.
-* (Partial) Spanish & Russian translations.
+* Translations for Spanish, German, Chinese, Romanian, Russian, Serbian, Lithuanian, Italian, Czech, Dutch, French, Basque.

 = Help develop this plugin =

-The BackUpWordPress plugin is hosted github, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.
+The BackUpWordPress plugin is hosted GitHub, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.

 = Translations =